-Post-Stabilization Services are needed after an emergency medical condition.
+Post-stabilization services are needed after an emergency medical condition.
 CountyCare covers these services.
 These services may be provided in the hospital, at home or in an office setting.
-Your Care Coordinator can help set up post-stabilization services.
-For a list of providers or facilities providing these services, please call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TDD/TTY).
+For a list of providers or facilities providing these services, you may find providers listed on countycare.com/find-a-provider or you may call Member Services at 312-864-8200 / 855-444-1661 (toll- free) / 711 (TDD/TTY).
+Your care coordinator can also help set up post-stabilization services.

 If you have a condition that occurs often, talk to your PCP about making a medical emergency plan.
-If you must go to an out-of-network hospital or provider call CountyCare as soon as you can and tell us what happened.
+If you must go to an out-of-network hospital or provider, call CountyCare as soon as you can and tell us what happened.
 This is important so we can help you get follow-up care.